JAMA study shows CBD can help burn-out recovery in healthcare workers.

-There’s not much that can done to avoid burn-out risk sometimes.
-The demands of certain occupations are relentless and present, and the only way to make it stop is to walk away.
-People in healthcare are reluctant to do this because the very nature of their personal vocation is in service of helping the suffering.
-Thus, they continue to sacrifice their physical, mental, and emotional wellbeing – because they are needed.
+Sometimes, there’s not much that can done to avoid burn-out.
+The demands of certain occupations are relentless and ever-present – and the only way to make it stop is to walk away.
+People in healthcare are reluctant to do so because the very nature of their personal vocation is in service of helping the suffering.
+Thus, they continue to sacrifice physical, mental, and emotional wellbeing.

 What Effect does CBD Have on Stress?

 Previous research shows that CBD binds to the 5-HT1A serotonin receptor and this results in an increase in serotonin levels in the body.
 This hormone is important for stabilizing mood and maintaining feelings of wellbeing and happiness.
 Serotonin also helps regulate sleep and digestion.
-Chronic stress, however, reduces the level of 5-HT1A receptors, which then lowers serotonin activity overall.
+Chronic stress, however, reduces the level of 5-HT1A receptors, which results in lower serotonin activity overall.

-Many prescribed SSRIs (pharmaceuticals) also work by increasing serotonin levels, which then lowers anxiety, depression, and symptoms of chronic stress.
-So, it makes sense that CBD may also have this effect via the same action.
+Many prescribed SSRIs (pharmaceuticals) also work by increasing serotonin levels.
+The result is a lowering of anxiety, depression, and symptoms of chronic stress.
+So, it makes sense that CBD may also have this effect via similar actions.

-A survey published in the Journal of Cannabis Research (2021),Julie Moltke, Chandni Hindocha.
+Interestingly, a survey published in the Journal of Cannabis Research (2021),Julie Moltke, Chandni Hindocha.
 Reasons for Cannabidiol Use: Cross-Sectional Study of CBD Users, Focusing on Self-Perceived Stress, Anxiety, and Sleep Disorders.
-Journal of Cannabis Research … Continue reading found that an overwhelming number of people accessing CBD are doing so to manage stress and anxiety.
+Journal of Cannabis Research … Continue reading found that a high number of people accessing CBD are doing so to manage stress and anxiety.
 Additionally, a study published in the journal Progress in Neuro-Psychopharmacology and Biological Psychiatry (2018)Amanda J Sales, Carlos C Crestani, Francisco S Guimarães, Samia RL Joca.
 Antidepressant-like Effect Induced by Cannabidiol is Dependent on Brain Serotonin Levels.
-Prog Neuropsychopharmacology Biol … Continue reading indicates that CBD may play a role in improving stress response, as least in rodents.
+Prog Neuropsychopharmacology Biol … Continue reading indicates CBD may play a role in improving stress response, as least in rodents.
 Unfortunately, human trials are still rare or incomplete at this time.

 Is Emotional Exhaustion the Same as Burn-Out?